-If you’re considering opening a dispensary or own one already, learn more about the state rules and federal tax laws.
+If you’re considering opening a dispensary or own one already, learn more about the state rules and federal tax laws to ensure you understand the tax implications of owning a dispensary.
 Working with a tax attorney can help you comply with any regulations and avoid potential tax penalties.

 Marijuana is still illegal at the federal level.
 But, the Internal Revenue Service (IRS) views any source of income as taxable, including income from the sale of marijuana.
 This means you’ll need to pay federal income tax on sales from your dispensary and file an annual return with the IRS.

-It’s important to note that, although you need to file a return and pay taxes, the Internal Revenue Code prohibits you from claiming deductions or tax credits on your return.
+It’s important to note that although you must file a return and pay taxes for your marijuana business, the Internal Revenue Code prohibits you from claiming deductions or tax credits on your return.
 The prohibition is for any business that sells controlled substances or participates in illegal activities, not just for marijuana dispensaries.
 Being unable to claim deductions or credits can mean the cost of running a dispensary is higher than the expense of operating any other type of business.